I. Introduction and Purpose

 5. To receive written notification of the outcome of the disciplinary conference or hearing.

-6. To appeal sanctions assessed in a disciplinary conference or hearing.
+6. To appeal sanctions assessed in a conduct conference or hearing.

 7. Groups accused by the University will not have the opportunity to question persons who have filed reports adverse to them, as the University serves as the complainant in these cases.

 The purpose of disciplinary sanctions is to redirect students’ behaviors toward patterns more acceptable to the University community, if such redirection is feasible; and/or to protect the University community from possible harm or injury.
-Mistakes and/or poor choices by students present “teachable moments” and the University uses these opportunities to redirect unacceptable conduct.
 This information is promulgated to assure that students are aware of the potential consequences of their misconduct.
 Sanctions for misconduct will be determined on a case to case basis, utilizing three main criteria:

 1. The nature of the offense;